broeker/spacebook/pages/step-two.md

 ```

-Your content can include all sorts of [markdown tags](/markdown) and organized however it makes the most sense to you.
+Your content can include all sorts of [markdown tags](/markdown) and  you can organize and structure it however it makes the most sense to you.
 It is best to use consistent formatting techniques throughout your pages to keep them looking good.

-If you are working locally, you should be seeing all of your changes as you work and if you are editing your Github files directly or using Netlify CMS your changes will appear as soon as the site builds and finishes its deploy.
+If you are working locally, you should be seeing all of your changes as you work and if you are editing your Github files directly or using Netlify CMS your changes will appear as soon as the site builds and finishes its deploy. 👍

-Now that you've got your site configured to your wishes you can move on the next step and start adding some new pages 👍